nillhison/PSOverGeoforms/README.md

 The environment that is being used for this development is the Visual Studio Code in Windows 11 paralleling the MSVC compiler, specifically its C++ 20 version.

-For the checking results, consider using [GeoGebra 3D](https://www.geogebra.org/3d).
+To check the results, consider using [GeoGebra 3D](https://www.geogebra.org/3d).

 ### 🚫 Warning
 **Don’t try to compile this code!**